Joseph Pearce speaking at the annual Shakespeare Celebration Aquinas College Nashville |

 In many ways, Macbeth can be seen as an anti-Hamlet.
 Whereas Hamlet begins in the Slough of Despond, temperamentally tempted to despair, he grows in virtue throughout the play until he reaches the ripeness of Christian conversion and the readiness to accept his own death as part of God’s benign Providence.
 Hamlet grows in faith because he grows in reason; Macbeth loses his faith because he loses his reason.

 In a more general sense, the dynamism of the underlying dialectic in Shakespeare’s plays, and therefore of the dialogue, is centered on the tension between Christian conscience and self-serving, cynical secularism.
-Whereas the heroes and heroines of Shakespearean drama are informed by an orthodox Christian understanding of virtue, the villains are normally moral relativists and Machiavellian practitioners of secular real-politik
+Whereas the heroes and heroines of Shakespearean drama are informed by an orthodox Christian understanding of virtue, the villains are normally moral relativists and Machiavellian practitioners of secular real-politik.

 In the final analysis, the right reason for learning Shakespeare is to learn the right reason that Shakespeare teaches!